Skip to Content

 Day 2: Portland

-Portland, Maine, is the second stop for this Maine coast itinerary.
-One of Maine’s biggest cities, Portland has lots to offer visitors, from strolling the Old Port, finding unique gifts and treasures at local boutiques, and visiting some of Maine’s most scenic lighthouses.
-Portland will leave you feeling like you have truly experienced the beauty of Maine.
+One of Maine’s biggest cities, Portland has lots to offer visitors.
+From strolling the Old Port, finding unique gifts and treasures at local boutiques, and visiting some of Maine’s most scenic lighthouses.

-The drive from Bar Harbor to Portland is about 3 hours, so plan on heading out early to make the most of your time in beautiful Portland.
+The drive from Bar Harbor to Portland is 3 hours, so drive early to make the most of your time.

 Boats moored in front of buildings in Portland maine.